skillrepos/ai-3in1/labs.md

 <br><br>

 2. As you look at the differences, note that we are using FastMCP to more easily set up a server, with its *@mcp.tool* decorators to designate our functions as MCP tools.
 Also, we run this using the *streamable-http* transport protocol.
 Review each difference to see what is being done, then use the arrows to merge.
-When finished, click the "X" in the tab at the top to close and save the file.
+When finished, click the "X" in the tab at the top to close and save the files.

 <br><br>